awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. For **Type**, choose **Parameter**\.

-1. To remove your non\-compliant environmental variable that contains plaintext credentials, choose **Remove**\.
+1. To remove your noncompliant environmental variable that contains plaintext credentials, choose **Remove**\.

 1. Choose **Update environment**\.